-Is my video edited?
-How to tell if a video has been edited?
+How can I tell if my video recording has been edited?
 In order to authenticate video evidence accurately, a trained video forensic expert must perform the testing to ensure the authentication process is done accurately.
-The expert performs a series of tests on the meta data as well as visual characteristics of the entire video.
+The expert performs a series of tests on the metadata as well as the visual characteristics of the entire video.
 Does the video have a definitive beginning and end?
 Are there jumps in the video that are observed during playback?
-Does the meta data match the file format and other playback characteristics like frame rate and sample rate??
+Does the metadata match the file format and other playback characteristics like frame rate and sample rate?

-We begin all forensic video authentication and analysis investigations with a preliminary analysis.?
+We begin all forensic video authentication and analysis investigations with a preliminary analysis.
 This scientific analysis is performed in our video forensic laboratory by a video forensic expert.
-The goal of the prelim analysis is to determine if any signs of tampering, anomalies or other red flags are present.
+The goal of the preliminary analysis is to determine if any signs of tampering, anomalies, or other red flags are present.
 This preliminary analysis allows us to learn some truths about your video recording before proceeding to more costly and detailed forensic testing.
-We prefer to NOT take our clients money if we aren’t confident that we can assist your investigation and the trier of fact scientifically and purposeful.
+We prefer to not take our clients’ money if we aren’t confident that we can assist your investigation and the trier of fact scientifically and purposefully.
 Our preliminary analysis includes an hour in the lab reviewing all aspects of your video recording looking for reasons to believe the video recording is genuine or lacks integrity.

 Chain of Custody

 Another important ingredient to consider is the established chain of custody for the video recording in question.
 Has the creator who presented the video recording as evidence provided a chain of custody document to support the video recording as evidence?
 A chain of custody is a document that explains details about the recording.
 Who created it, what equipment was it created on?
 Who had access to the recording since it was created?
 What activity did each person who had the video in their possession do with the video?
 Even is a party only viewed the video recording while they had it in their possession, that activity should be noted in the chain of custody document.